-- No Commercial Cannabis Activity shall be permitted within six hundred feet (600') of a school. - 55.4.5.1.2 No Commercial Cannabis Activity shall be permitted within Tribal Lands without the express written consent of the Tribe. - 55.4.5.1.3 A Special Permit shall be required for any No Commercial Cannabis Activity in a TPZ or TC zoning district, when authorized pursuant to 55.4.6.5.
-(Pre-existing cultivation sites) shall be permitted within one hundred feet (100') of Environmentally Sensitive Habitat Area (ESHA), as defined in Section 313-143 of the Humboldt County Code ("Habitat Areas, Environmentally Sensitive"), or Wetland, as defined in Section 313-158.
-Wetland Buffer Regulations set forth in Section 313-125 of the Humboldt County Code shall apply to all Commercial Cannabis Activity.

-55.4.5.1.4 City Spheres of Influence, Community Planning Areas, Tribal Lands a) A Special Permit shall be required for any Commercial Cannabis Activity where located within the Sphere of Influence (SOI) of any incorporated city or within one thousand feet (1000') of any incorporated city, any Tribal Lands, or within any of the following mapped Community Planning Areas (CPA's): McKinleyville, Shelter Cove, and Trinidad-Westhaven.
+- 55.4.5.1.1 No Commercial Cannabis Activity shall be permitted within six hundred feet (600') of a school. - 55.4.5.1.2 No Commercial Cannabis Activity shall be permitted within Tribal Lands without the express written consent of the Tribe. - 55.4.5.1.3 A Special Permit shall be required for any Commercial Cannabis Activity in a TPZ zoning district, when authorized pursuant to 55.4.6.5.
+(Pre-existing cultivation sites) - 55.4.5.1.4 City Spheres of Influence, Community Planning Areas, Tribal Lands - a) A Conditional Use Permit shall be required for any Commercial Cannabis Activity where located within the Sphere of Influence (SOI) of any incorporated city or within any of the following mapped Community Planning Areas (CPA's): Blue Lake, Fieldbrook-Glendale, Fortuna, Hydesville-Carlotta, McKinleyville, Rio Dell-Scotia, Shelter Cove, Trinidad-Westhaven, and Willow Creek.
+A Conditional Use Permit shall also be required for any Commercial Cannabis Activity where located within one thousand feet (1,000') of any incorporated city, Tribal Lands, or any of the Community Planning Areas (CPA's) identified herein.
+For purposes of determining the Trinidad Planning Area, the Trinidad General Plan shall be utilized.